FrancesCoronel/personal-website-v3/_posts/2015-01-30-adventures-with-aaai-2015.md

 present and found younger people showcasing their research more appealing.

-There were about 6 presentations in total, 3 of which weren’t that much over my head where I could really go ahead and comprehend the majority of what they were speaking about.
+There were about 6 presentations in total, 3 of which weren't that much over my head where I could really go ahead and comprehend the majority of what they were speaking about.